PimWagemans09/FWLedMatrixLib/README.md

 01110 | ░███░
 ```

-to the matrix at (2, 1)
+to the internal matrix at (2, 1)

-the resulting matrix (assuming it was empty before) will look like this
+the resulting internal matrix (assuming it was empty before) will look like this

 ```
 000000000 | ░░░░░░░░░